snaramirez872/definitiveKH/README.md

 ### History Page (Planned, Not Yet in Development)
 - Will give the background of how the Kingdom Hearts games began and other cool facts about the series.
-- May include a fun facts section for nany extra facts.
+- May include a fun facts section for any extra facts.

 ### Soundtracks (Planned, Not Yet in Development)
 - Will link to the games soundtracks (whatever official is available on YouTube and Music Streaming Services)